Nutlope/aicommits/README.md

 ## Future tasks

 - Add support for conventional commits as a flag that users can enable
-- Try supporting more than 200 lines by grabbing the diff per file
+- Add support for diffs greater than 200 lines by grabbing the diff per file
+- Add support for a flag that can auto-accept
 - Build landing page for the 2.0 launch